Aranv-viswas/Blockchain-Beacons_009/README.md

 # Blockchain Beacons_009

 ## Introduction
 This project involves creating a clone of an ecommerce website called ModeSens.
+The purpose for this project is to test our frontend development skills that we have learnt till date.

 ## Project Type
-Frontend
+Fullstack

 ## Deplolyed App
 Frontend: https://modesens-clone-site.netlify.app/